wethod/learning-center-source/content/finance/index.md

 4. Click on the “**save**” button.

 Click on a company name on the list to view and add more details, view current projects made with them and the linked company contacts.

+* _Which project I've done with this client?_
+* _How many contacts do I have from a single company?_

 {{< img-center src="/uploads/2018/08/08/scheda_company.png" >}}